ramsesoriginal/daniel-examples/README.md

 ## Second assignment

 Create some way to store multiple commands, and access them by name.
-Every command should be a closed entity, have a function creating it, and a second function executing it, and a third function destroying it.

 ## Third assignment